mabudrais/laz4py/readme.txt

 this project is aiming to extend lazarus ide support for python .
 Current state:
-Support debugging python code.
-How to install:
+Support debugging python code. suport some lcl control (stctrls) for win32 python 2.7 How to install:
 1- Copy the the the file pydbbr.pas to C:\lazarus\debugger\
 2- add pydbbr to uses in debugmanager.pas